Oman is a civil law jurisdiction. Legislation is the primary source of its laws, not judicial precedent.

 If an employee is required to work overtime, then the employer must pay the employee overtime equivalent to the employee’s basic salary for the extra work hours, plus at least 25% of such salary (for day-time work) and 50% of such salary (for night-time work); if the employee agrees in writing, the employer may grant the employee leave from work in lieu of the overtime.

-An employment contract will terminate:
+An employment contract will terminate under the following circumstances:

 Although an employer may terminate an employment contract by notice, the Supreme Court has held that termination should be based on a legal justification.